jamiebradford123/rose-and-crown-fc/README.md

 ### Features Left to Implement

 - A fixtures and results page which updates with the latest scores so users can see how the team is performing
+- Add images from the Rose and Crown.
+Current stock photos and placeholder images and video need replacing to make it relevant to the club

 ## Testing